This article is part of a larger series on Retail Management.

 What We Recommend PrestaShop For

-PrestaShop made it to our list of the top free ecommerce platforms, scoring a 4 out of 5 in our evaluation.
+PrestaShop made it to our list of the top free ecommerce platforms, scoring a 4.04 out of 5 in our evaluation.
 It earned perfect marks for the quality of its built-in features, eliminating the need for paid add-ons from its app marketplace.
-However, PrestaShop’s steep learning curve and the need to pay for customer support prevented it from earning a perfect score.
+However, PrestaShop’s steep learning curve and the need to pay for customer support hurt its score.

 We particularly recommend PrestaShop for:

-- Developing a customized ecommerce solution: PrestaShop’s open-source software (OSS) allows you to develop your own features as needed.
+- Developing a customized ecommerce solution: PrestaShop’s open-source software allows you to build your features as needed.
 However, you will need to code them yourself or with the help of a developer.

-- Those that need to manage multiple online stores and transact in different languages and currencies: PrestaShop has built-in features for users who plan on selling on different websites but want to consolidate orders in a single dashboard.
+- Managing multiple online stores and transacting in different languages and currencies: PrestaShop has built-in features for users who plan on selling on different websites but want to consolidate orders in a single dashboard.
 It can also translate your store into 75 languages and lets you accept payments in other currencies.

 When PrestaShop Would Not Be a Good Fit

 - Individuals new to ecommerce or needing a user-friendly option: If you are looking for a more user-friendly and self-hosted environment, Shopify is your best choice.
 It is our top pick for the best ecommerce platforms.